-Archimedes, who lived approximately a century after Euclid, repeatedly pushed the limits of Greek construction by proving propositions about the areas or volumes of figures bounded by curved lines and surfaces.
+Archimedes, who lived approximately a century after Euclid, repeatedly pushed the limits of Greek construction, by proving propositions about the areas or volumes of figures bounded by curved lines and surfaces.
 Very few such results were known before Archimedes, and for good reason: with only a compass and straightedge, one can only draw circular arcs and straight line segments.
 Using these two tools (or the shapes that they produce) to construct any other type of curve is difficult at best, and generally impossible.
-Archimedes proved his propositions through the use of potential infinity in the method of "indirect passage to the limit."10 Unlike the simpler Euclidean proofs, the proofs of Archimedes did not furnish a construction of the objects in question, nor did they hint at how he first arrived at his results.
+Archimedes proved his propositions through the use of potential infinity in the method of "indirect passage to the limit."
+Unlike the simpler Euclidean proofs, the proofs of Archimedes did not furnish a construction of the objects in question, nor did they hint at how he first arrived at his results.
 This resulted in considerable speculation (and envy) through the ages until 1906, when a codex surfaced containing Archimedes's mechanical method for investigating geometrical questions.
-The mechanical method treats geometric figures as physical objects with masses and centers of gravity, and it also goes further than the method of indirect passage
+The mechanical method treats geometric figures as physical objects with masses and centers of gravity, and it also goes further than the method of exhaustion in that it makes direct use of actual infinity.
+Archimedes himself could not seem to decide whether he considered this method rigorous, but he clearly realized that his peers would not do so, or else he would not have developed his proofs using indirect passage to the limit.
+In order to understand the difference between these two kinds of infinity and why one but not the other was accepted in Greek geometry, we must look to prevailing attitudes on the infinite in ancient Greece - namely, the writings of Aristotle on infinity.